-Complete streets: Complete Streets are streets for everyone.
+26 "Complete Streets: Complete Streets are streets for everyone.
 They are designed and operated to enable safe access for all users.
 Pedestrians, bicyclists, motorists, and public transportation users of all ages and abilities are able to safely move along and across a complete street.
 Complete Streets make it easy to cross the street, walk to shops, and bicycle to work.
-They allow buses to run on time and make it safe for people to walk to and from train stations. - National Complete Streets Coalition.
+They allow buses to run on time and make it safe for people to walk to and from train stations." - National Complete Streets Coalition.

-Bike path and sidewalk connectivity refers to the continuity of bike paths and sidewalks in a transportation corridor.
-As bike paths and sidewalks generally have been added to the road system as an addition, often the lanes are not continuous due to the original design of the road.
+27 Bike path and sidewalk connectivity refer to the continuity of bike paths and sidewalks in a transportation corridor.
+Generally, as bike paths and sidewalks have been added to the road system, the lanes are often not continuous due to the original design of the road.

-Another challenge that the transportation sector faces is tourism.
-The Vermont economy and the economy of the Windham Region depend heavily upon dollars that come in from out of state due to tourists.
-Although their vehicle miles traveled are not accounted for in the fuel consumption which the current use and projected use data were calculated from, it is important to recognize the large contribution the consumption has.
-The Region has the opportunity to incorporation alternative transportation into part of Vermont's draw, while also considering that many tourism-related businesses are dependent upon the tourism via car model.
+current use and projected use data were calculated from, it is important to recognize the large contribution the consumption has.
+The Region has the opportunity to incorporate alternative transportation into part of Vermont's draw, while also considering that many tourism-related businesses are dependent upon the tourism via car model.
 The evolution of transportation and mobility with energy in mind will require adaptations.
 With artisanal beer and cheese tours and Vermont's beautiful scenery already drawing flocks of tourists, combining them with bike tours and the Region's flourishing alternative transportation systems offers great potential.